Everywhere At The End Of Time: Stage 5 - The Caretaker

 Onda De Amor: Synthesized Brazilian Hits That Never Were 1984-94 - Various

-Apart from those first three records mentioned by Lucifer, Ataraxia (both Mort Garson pseudonyms) and Bernard Parmegiani I'm pretty out of the loop now when it comes to pioneering ye olde avant-electronics reissues.
+These records are obviously in no particular order.
+Apart from those three LPs mentioned, by Lucifer, Ataraxia (both Mort Garson pseudonyms) and Bernard Parmegiani, I'm pretty out of the loop now when it comes to ye olde pioneering electronics reissues.
 God I even missed an Aussie Creel Pone release this year!
 How many live recordings of Throbbing Gristle do I need?
 Well all of them so I guess one more wouldn't hurt.
 Then there was a whole deluge of Japanese electronic, ambient, city-pop, image albums and Ghibli soundtracks from the 70s & 80s, a lot of which are getting issued in the west for the first time.
 Have all the good electronic and horror soundtracks now been reissued?
-I don't even know if great labels from the 00s like Trunk, Omni Recording Corporation, Strut or Finders Keepers are still reissuing interesting esoterica in 2018.
-On the African tip there were choice compilations on Soundway, Ostinato Records and Analog Africa, that stuff seems to be petering out now that they've reached the 80s Post-Boogie/R&B/Pop phase.
+I don't even know if great labels from the 00s like Trunk, Omni Recording Corporation, Strut, Harmless or Finders Keepers are still reissuing interesting esoterica in 2018.
+On the African tip there were choice compilations on Soundway, Ostinato Records, Awesome Tapes From Africa and Analog Africa, that stuff seems to be petering out now that they've reached the 80s Post-Boogie/R&B/Pop phase.
 What comes after that?
 Probably not much.
 Then again maybe in Africa they did noise-rock, indie, grunge, riot grrl, acid house, 'ardcore rave, techno, ambient, jungle, speed garage... who knows?
 Uh-huh!
-I just saw on the interwebs that this compilation Pantsula!
+I just saw on the interwebs that a compilation Pantsula!
 The Rise Of Electronic Dance Music In South Africa 1988-1990 was released last year on on Rush Hour Music.

 INSIDE NO. 9